dart-lang/site-www/src/tools/pub/cmd/pub-token.md

 The last line is a message the server can provide to help you obtaining a token.
 Some servers might not provide such a message.

-To enter the credentials use the `add` command, and type the credential on stdin.
+To enter the credentials use the `add` subcommand, and type the credential on stdin.

 ```terminal
 $ dart pub token add https://some-package-repo.com/my-org/my-repo